 A Day of Underground Eats With One of LA’s Best Chefs

-Where the Providence chef eats on his off days
+Where the Providence Chef Michael Cimarusti eats when off duty

 Give us a day, we’re going to eat (or drink) at least five times: breakfast, lunch, snacks, drinks, dinner.

 Five meals, five choices.
 In a town as sprawling as ours, ruts will be carved (looking at you, rosemary chicken salad at Paper or Plastik).
 Which is why you’ve gotta switch things up and follow someone else’s grooves from time to time.

 So we talked to a guy who knows what’s what: Michael Cimarusti, the toque whose venerable restaurants Providence, Connie and Ted’s and Cape Seafood & Provisions plate seafood as fresh as the day is long.

 Here, Cimarusti shares his favorite places to eat when he’s not manning the galley.

 “I’m not much of a breakfast person, but I can’t remember a day in my adult life that didn’t start with a cup of coffee.
 I keep it local and convenient.
 Cafe de Leche is near my house and on my way to work.
 Long before it became cool to be in Highland Park, Cafe de Leche was brewing Blue Bottle Coffee and catering to an ever hipper crowd.”